imacpowers/js_bounty/README.md

 # Finance Tracker

 Welcome to the Finance Tracker web application!
 This tool allows you to easily track your financial transactions, categorize them, and visualize your income, expenses, and balance over time.
+## Features

+- **Transaction Management**: Add, categorize, and manage financial transactions, including income, expenses, lends, and borrows.

+- **Transaction List**: Display a list of all transactions with details such as type, description, amount, and date.

+- **Summary**: View a summary of your financial status, including total income, total expenses (displayed as positive values), and your current balance.

+- **Interactive Chart**: Visualize your financial data over time with an interactive chart that dynamically updates as you add transactions.

 ## Getting Started